zeserrado-marques/Mosaic-to-Point-List-OMX/README.md

 Current workflow only identifies transfected from non-transfected cells.

-*single_file* macros will open only the mosaic file.
+*single_file* macros will open only one mosaic file.
 Meaning that you can have more than one mosaic images in the same folder.

 #### Needed inputs:
 - X, Y and Z values of mosaic's upper left stage coordinates